danipedro2006/Add-to-15-game/README.md

 ## Play  online
 [Click-me!](https://damp-mountain-70923.herokuapp.com/)
-To run the game in the browswer first allow JavaScript in security settings.
+To run the game in the browser you have to allow JavaScript in security settings.

 ## Technologies
 * JavaScript